Payment Profile Import

 Import the Payment Profile Into LoanPro

 Inside your LoanPro account, navigate to Settings > Company > Import > Instructions & Samples.
+Payment Profiles is near the top, in the customer section.

 Click to download the paymentProfilesSample.csv.
 This is the sample file from which you can build your payment profile import.
 This file contains the following headers: